rajeshgupta88/AnomalyDetection/README.md

 #### Steps to train and validate?
 - Keep all the csv files and python file in the same directory
-- Cd to the path to the directory path from Terminal
+- Cd to the directory path from Terminal
 - Run: python <python file>
   - It will ask you some parameters
     - Number of files for training?
 (Ans.
 3) in the given problem
     - Training File Names?
 (June13_data.csv, June14_data.csv, June16_data.csv)
     - Validating file name?
 (June17_data.csv)
  - Prompt will say " Successful Run" if script runs successfully
  - "AnomalousData.csv" will be generated under the same directory